 A great strategy does not depend on brilliant tactics for success.
 If the idea is strong enough, you can get by with mediocre tactical execution.
 However, even the best tactics can’t compensate for a lousy strategy.

 Some people confuse marketing strategy with goals.
 They are not synonymous.
-Here are a few examples of “strategies” from seemingly credible on-line sources:
+Here are a few examples of “marketing strategies” from seemingly credible on-line sources:

 These are NOT strategies, they’re goals.
 (And not even very good goals.)
 Remember, it’s not a strategy unless there’s an idea behind it.

 Any number of strategies can be used to achieve a business goal.
 In fact, it often takes more than one strategy to achieve a lofty goal, and each strategy involves its own unique tactical plan.
 Unfortunately, a lot of marketing managers simply throw together a list of the tactics they’ve always used, and call it a strategy.

 Sometimes you can build a hell of a strategy around a simple, tactical idea.
 Like Dominoes did with their 30-minute delivery guarantee.
-If you’re still wondering about the difference between strategy and tactics, try the “what-if” test.
+If you’re still wondering about the difference between marketing strategy and tactics, try the “what-if” test.
 Someone said, “Hey, what if we guaranteed 30-minute delivery?” and a strategy was born.
-They couldn’t compete on product quality, but they could compete on speedy delivery.
+Dominoes couldn’t compete on product quality, but they could compete on speedy delivery.
 After that, their entire operation revolved around the promise of 30-minute delivery.
+That’s strategy.

 On the other hand, “What if we do search engines?” doesn’t make sense.
 Must be a tactic.
 “What if we increase market share?”
 There’s no idea in that, so it must be a goal.

 What if we could screen all web content for factual errors and eliminate some of this confusion?
 Wouldn’t that be nice.